IIED at the COP18 UN climate summit

 Date: 3 December 2012

-This Official UNFCCC side event will explore the socio-economic dimensions of REDD+, specifically pro-poor models and the private sector’s role.
-Lessons will be shared from Tanzanian pilot projects testing out pro-poor models and benefit mechanisms.
-Global lessons on private sector engagement with REDD will be shared.
+This official UNFCCC side event explored the socio-economic dimensions of REDD+, specifically pro-poor models and the private sector’s role.
+Speakers share lessons from Tanzanian pilot projects testing out pro-poor models and benefit mechanisms, as well as on private sector engagement with REDD.

 Speakers: Maryanne Grieg-Gran (Chair), Peter Ndunda, Isilda Nhantumbo and Geofrey Mwanjela.